• Home

 adequately explains the Knoxville real estate market right now… Despite the inventory of homes on the market being up over 30% compared to the summer and the overall number of homes sold declining for the 3rd straight month, home prices remain fairly consistent.

-The limited supply of homes relative to the housing demand in the Knoxville area is a major factor in why home prices remain slightly higher than last year.
+The limited supply of homes relative to housing demand in the Knoxville area is a major reason home prices remain slightly higher than last year.
 This demand is fueled by a strong local economy with a relatively low unemployment rate.

 On the surface, the ongoing trend of more list price reductions (year-over-year) would suggest that home prices are declining.
 However, that is not really what is happening…

 More home sellers have been listing their homes at “above-market” prices.
-While this was an effective strategy to get top-dollar for one’s home in 2021, and most of 2022, it is not nearly as effective in today’s market.
-As a result, more home sellers are reducing the prices of their homes in order to sell them at current market prices.
+While this was an effective strategy to get top dollar for one’s home in 2021 and for most of 2022, it is not nearly as effective in today’s market.
+As a result, more home sellers are reducing their home prices to sell at current market prices.

 Get Your Local Market Report